KennyWouters/employee-management/README.md

 # Employees Management API

 A RESTful API for managing employees, built with ASP.NET Core 9, Entity Framework Core, and SQL Server.
-This project provides endpoints to create, read, update, and delete employee records, and is ready for local development with Docker support for the database.
+This project provides endpoints to create, read, update, and delete employee records, and is ready for local development with Docker/Podman support for the database.

 ## Features
 - CRUD operations for employees